DiAL-e Publications | DiAL-e Presentations | DiAL-e Exemplars

 The Digital Artefacts for Learner Engagement (DiAL-e) is a framework to support educators in the effective use of digital resources (artefacts).
 The framework was originally designed to use film archive footage but has since been used to support a range of digital content, from maps, cartoons, still images and newspapers.

-The underlying principle of the framework is that it prioritised the learning objectives (non-assessed) or outcomes (assessed) that the learner is expected to DO with the artefacts, over and above the actual content.
+The underlying principle of the framework is that it prioritises the learning objectives (non-assessed) or outcomes (assessed) that the learner is expected to DO with the artefacts, rather than the actual content.

-The rationale for this is that many tutors when searching any archive or database have a content-driven perspective, and failing to find the precise example they seek, give up on that resource.
-We believe that if tutors are seeking to engage students base don their learning intentions, other tangential resources may be even more effective.
+The rationale is that many tutors, when searching archives or databases, adopt a content-driven perspective and, failing to find the precise example they seek, give up on that resource.
+We believe that if tutors are seeking to engage students based on their learning intentions, other tangential resources may be even more effective.